eduairet/docker_kubernetes_practical_guide/_notes/09-kubernetes-in-action.md

     name: <deployment-name> # The name of the deployment
     labels:
       app: <app-name> # The label of the deployment for further reference
+      # You can use the group label to group deployments and manage them together
+      # group: <group-name>
+      # With this group label, you can for example delete all deployments with the same group label at once
+      # kubectl delete deployments,services -l group=<group-name>
   spec:
     replicas: 3
     selector:
       matchLabels:
         app: <app-name>
+      # Alternatively you can use matchExpressions if we need to match multiple labels
+      # matchExpressions:
+      #   - key: app # The key of the label
+      #     operator: In # Can be NotIn, Exists, DoesNotExist
+      #     values: [<app-name>, <app-name2>] # Can be a list of values
     template:
       metadata:
         labels: